JakeFlasher/stackedit-app-data/Welcome file.md

 You need more experiments to show that your IPC imputation approach in this scenario is imdisplacable and necessary.
 For example, you can try change point detection on 3 scales of IPC imputations:
 	1. no IPC imputation
 	2. fast learning imputation, average quality
-	3. complex learning imputation
+	3. complex learning imputation, better quality
+	4.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNDk3OTQzMjRdfQ==
+eyJoaXN0b3J5IjpbLTEzMDk3OTEwNTddfQ==
 -->